Roads in Romania

-Regarding the technical condition, 13,411 km (35.1%) of modernized roads and 9,217 km (43.1%) of roads with light road clothing have exceeded their "service life".
+Regarding the technical condition, 29,9% of modernized roads and 41,1% of roads with light road clothing have exceeded their "service life".

 Motorways

 Development of the overall length (at the end of):

 Motorways are identified by A followed by a number.
-As of December 2022, Romania has 996 km of motorway in use, with another 199 km under construction.
+As of April 2024, Romania has 1,098 km of motorway in use, with another 720 km under construction.
 In recent years, a master plan for the national motorway network has been developed and many works have begun around the country, which will result in significant changes by 2015, and eventually by 2022.

 There are few tolls for using roads in Romania.
 There is one at the Giurgeni – Vadu Oii Bridge over the river Danube on highway DN2A at Vadu Oii and one at the Cernavodă Bridge, on the A2 motorway, a 17 km long section between Fetești and Cernavodă which consists of two road/railway bridges.
 Nevertheless, every owner of a car that uses a motorway (A) or a national road (DN) in Romania must purchase a vignette (rovinietă) from any of the main petrol stations or at any post office throughout the country.